How Robinhood, TradeRepublic And Co. Are Booming The Stock Business

 These three, and many more, of the best-known Neobrokers all have the same goal - revolutionizing investing.
-Behind them are innovative, new concepts that democratize the stock business and make it accessible to everyone.
+Behind them are innovative and new concepts that democratize the stock business and make it accessible to everyone.
 They thus set themselves apart from traditional securities trading by focusing on convenient trading via smartphone at low cost.

 What makes Neobroker so popular?